bird-house/birdhouse-docs/docs/source/dev_guide.rst

 .. image:: _images/module_chain.png

-In pracitice, the functions should be encapsulated in **try** and **except** calls and appropriate information given to the log file or shown as a status message:
+In practice, the functions should be encapsulated in **try** and **except** calls and appropriate information given to the log file or shown as a status message:

 .. code-block:: python
    :linenos: